Jackshaft (locomotive): Internal combustion locomotives

 When Baldwin first began building internal combustion locomotives in the first decades of the 20th century, they used a 2-speed transmission from the gasoline engine to a jackshaft.

 Baldwin's early internal combustion locomotive patents covered the use of both side rods and chain drive to link the jackshaft to the driving wheels.

 The first Baldwin internal-combustion locomotives used an 0-4-0 configuration and weighed from 3.5 to 9 tons, but by 1919, a 25-ton 0-6-0 configuration was available.
 These locomotives saw extensive service on the narrow gauge trench railways of World War I.

-The British Rail Class 03 diesel (pictured) is a more recent example.
+The British Rail Class 03 diesel (pictured) and Finnish State Railways Dv15 are more recent examples.
 Jackshafts were used on some diesel-mechanical and diesel-hydraulic locomotives but were seldom used on diesel-electrics.
 One exception was the British Rail Class D3/7.

 Suspension movement

 A difficulty with coupling rod drive from a jackshaft is the need to allow for vertical suspension movement of the axles.
 Several mechanical arrangements have been used to allow this.